 24-26 Museum Street

-Henry is a partner in our shipping, logistics and international services team.
+Henry is a Partner in our Shipping and International Trade Team.

 Henry specialises in shipping, transport and marine insurance work.
 His core practice involves handling charterparty disputes and pursuing and defending cargo claims.
 He also regularly advises on marine insurance coverage issues and conflicts of law/jurisdiction.
 Henry has wide experience of court litigation from commercial court through all appellate levels and arbitration work within the LMAA, CAMP and ICC.
 Henry worked at Clyde & Co for 8 years before joining Birketts in 2007.